Kyle-L/CSE-374-Max-Utility/README.md

 <a name="license"></a>
 ## License
-This project has not yet been licensed.
+This project has been licensed under Apache License 2.0.